-Facility/Equipment
+Facility/Equipment/Learning Resource System

-The Illinois Media School-Chicago Campus facility is located in the center of downtown Chicago and is accessible to all major highways.
-The School has a fully-equipped TV Studio and master Control Room with a high definition Tri-Caster Production Switcher and live virtual backgrounds and sets in addition to 23 video editing stations.
-The School also has 10 fully-equipped Radio Studios and 2 On-Air Internet Radio Stations.
-There are 7 classrooms, (2 at State Street and 5 at LaSalle Building) each with an instructor podium and seating for at least 35 students per classroom.
-For instructional purposes, the classrooms have remote monitoring ability of studio production activity, have TV Monitors with video and audio playback equipment, and live internet streaming.
-One of the seven classrooms is equipped with 25 computers for online/multi-media training purposes.
-The school also has wireless internet access for students and a Learning Resource Center for student research with high speed internet access.
-The School has offices for the campus director, admissions, education, career services and financial aid officers.
-Restrooms are located in the building.
-The main entrance is wheelchair accessible.
+The Illinois Media School facility is located in Chicago and is accessible to all major highways and public transportation.
+The School has 2 fully equipped TV Studios and Master Control Rooms, in addition to 12 Video Editing Stations.
+The School also has 9 fully equipped Audio Studios and 2 On-Air Internet Radio Stations.
+There are 3 classrooms, each with an instructor podium/desk and seating for at least 36 students per classroom.
+For instructional purposes, the classrooms have remote monitoring ability of studio production activity and have TV Monitors with Video/ Audio/Computer playback equipment.
+One of the three classrooms is equipped with 16 computers for online/multi-media training purposes.
+The School's Learning Resource System consists of a Learning Resource Center which is equipped with 16 computers with a dedicated printer and a copy of the Resource Guide.
+Each computer has high-speed internet access and the LIRN (Library and Information Resource Network) for students to complete any class-related research or online assignments.
+The School has offices for the campus director, admissions, education, career services and financial aid departments.
+The restrooms are located in the common area of the building.
+The main entrance is easily accessible for the handicapped.
+Special parking areas are also designated for those with special needs.